Kristýna Plíšková: 2013

 Plíšková began her season at the Brisbane International.
 She lost in the final round of qualifying to Australian wildcard Bojana Bobusic.
 At the Sydney International, Plíšková was defeated in the first round of qualifying by Andrea Hlaváčková.
 In Melbourne, Plíšková won her first-round match over Australian wildcard Sacha Jones.
 In the second round, she lost to 27th seed Sorana Cîrstea.

 Playing in Paris at the WTA indoor event, Plíšková was defeated in the first round of qualifying by Lara Arruabarrena Vecino.
-Next, Plíšková played at a $25k tournament in Grenoble, France.
-She lost in the quarterfinals to Sandra Záhlavová.
+Next, she played at the $25k tournament in Grenoble, France where she lost in the quarterfinals to Sandra Záhlavová.
 At the Dubai Championships, Plíšková was defeated in the first round of qualifying to Kurumi Nara.
 Seeded eighth at the Malaysian Open, she lost in the first round to qualifier Zarina Diyas.
 In Indian Wells, Plíšková was defeated in the first round of qualifying by American wildcard Grace Min.
 At the Miami Open, she lost in the final round of qualifying to Jana Čepelová.
-After that, Plíšková stayed in Florida to compete at the Oaks Club Challenger where she was beaten in her quarterfinal match by eventual finalist Estrella Cabeza Candela.
+After that, she stayed in Florida to compete at the Oaks Club Challenger where she was beaten in her quarterfinal match by eventual finalist Estrella Cabeza Candela.

-Plíšková began clay-court season at the Charleston Open.
+Plíšková began the clay-court season at the Charleston Open.
 She lost in the final round of qualifying to Caroline Garcia.
 Playing at the first edition of the Katowice Open, she was defeated in the first round by third seed Klára Zakopalová.
 Seeded second at the first edition of the Lale Cup, Plíšková fell in her quarterfinal match to Ana Vrljić.
 Seeded fifth at the Slovak Open, she lost in the second round to Kateřina Siniaková.